sensu/sensu-docs/content/sensu-go/5.2/installation/auth.md

 For example, for the groups prefix `ldap` and the group `dev`, the resulting group name in Sensu is `ldap:dev`.

-**Problem**: Permissions are not granted via the LDAP group(s)
+**Issue**: Permissions are not granted via the LDAP group(s)

 During authentication, the LDAP provider will print in the logs all groups found in LDAP, e.g. `found 1 group(s): [dev]`.
 Keep in mind that this group name does not contain the `groups_prefix` at this point.

-The RBAC component will print in the logs each attempts made to authorize a request.
-This is useful for determining why a specific binding didn't granted the request.
-For example:
+The Sensu backend logs each attempt made to authorize an RBAC request.
+This is useful for determining why a specific binding didn't grant the request.
+For
+example:

 ```
 [...] the user is not a subject of the ClusterRoleBinding cluster-admin [...]